 The type of service (TOS) is for internet service quality selection.
-The type of service is specified along the abstract parameters precedence, reliability, and speed.
-A further concern is the possibility of efficient handling of streams of datagrams.
+The type of service is specified along the abstract parameters precedence, delay, throughput, and reliability.
 These abstract parameters are to be mapped into the actual service parameters of the particular networks the datagram traverses.